 1 John 2:16 “For all that is in the world–the desires of the flesh, the desires of the eyes, and the pride of life–is not from the Father but from the world.”

-All that the world represents is all that is ugly in this world.
+All that the enemy represents is all that is ugly in this world.
 The world will encourage you to pursue that which it condemns.
 Sound familiar?
 Satan will tempt you toward lust, pride, or some other fleshly indulgence, only to turn and accuse you of failure.

-- Breastplate of Righteousness.
+Breastplate of Righteousness.
 The breastplate protects the heart.
 Where the heart is vulnerable is in the region of sin.
 Sin is the antithesis of righteousness.
 By following God’s moral law, you submit to His righteousness and walk according to His way.
-Righteousness as it pertains to God is perfection.
-You can only be perfected by Jesus Christ and it is by accepting His sacrifice for sin that washes you white as snow and makes you perfect before the Father.
+Righteousness as it pertains to God is His perfection.
+You can only be perfected by Jesus Christ and it is by accepting His sacrifice for sin that you can be washed white as snow and made perfect before the Father.
 If you are not a follower of Christ, you cannot attain righteousness, it is impossible through the law and therefore your heart will be exposed to attack.
 As you enter into battle, let God’s standard of goodness lead your way.
 Study the 10 commandments, post them on your gate post or doorway if you have to, make sure they are etched into your pattern of living.
 Proverbs 4:23 “Guard your heart with all diligence, for from it flow springs of life.”

-- Feet shod with the preparation of the Gospel.
+Feet shod with the preparation of the Gospel.
 The Gospel is simply the good news.
-The good news is that although we were dead in our trespasses and sins, Jesus has paid the redemption price and we have been offered freedom from death.
+The good news is to know that though we were dead in our trespasses and sins, Jesus has paid the redemption price and we have been offered freedom from death.
 When we go, we go forth as ambassadors of the King.
 You must know the King’s edicts and be able to report His declarations.
 It’s important you express His message accurately and boldly for those who hear need to know it’s Truth.
 It is this gospel that brings light to the nations and declares freedom to the prisoners.
 Isaiah 52:7 “How beautiful on the mountains are the feet of those who bring good news, who proclaim peace, who bring good tidings, who proclaim salvation, who say to Zion, “Your God reigns!”
 There are so many in chains, many that are bound by sin…hopeless and lost.
 You have the hope they seek.

-- Shield of Faith.
+Shield of Faith.
 Hebrews 11:1 “Now faith is the assurance of what we hope for and the certainty of what we do not see.”
 What do we hope for?—Salvation–Jesus–Heaven.
 We cannot see spiritual things with the flesh, we have to trust and see with spiritual eyes.
-This isn’t blind faith, it is reasonable trust in God whom we know and experience daily.
+This isn’t blind faith, it is reasonable trust in God whom we can know and experience daily.
 The more we abide in Him, the more we see the attributes of His presence in our lives and in others.
 Our strength is in knowing that we are in His hands and regardless of what happens to our bodies, we are kept in Him.
 When the enemy fires at us, it is our assurance in Christ that sustains us—He is our shield.
 Jesus is the one who defends us against the arguments of the accuser.
 We are not condemned, accusations that are false are just lies that are meant to weaken us.
 We can trust God’s promises…they always remain true.
 It is likewise our security in Christ that extinguishes all threat of death…in Christ is life and hope.

-- Helmet of Salvation.
+Helmet of Salvation.
 Salvation is simply deliverance.
-Jesus has delivered us from eternal damnation.
+Jesus has delivered us from eternal damnation of sin.
 The consequences of sin leave a mortal wound that this world cannot close.
 Our thinking, which includes our conscious understanding of where life truly resides is completely transformed upon salvation.
 A head wound is often fatal and yet as long as the warrior for Christ is protected, the enemy cannot inflict us with anything of real substance.
 The question of whether you can remove this salvation is one that is highly debated.
 You cannot save yourself, this helmet is not one that you can acquire on your own….it is given to you.
 If the King grants salvation, only He can remove it.
-I see no where in scripture that says He removes this seal of divine ownership.
+I see no where in scripture that says He removes His seal of divine ownership.
 Revelation 3:5 “He who overcomes shall be clothed in white garments, and I will not blot out his name from the Book of Life; but I will confess his name before My Father and before His angels.”

-- The Sword of the Spirit.
+The Sword of the Spirit.
 The Spirit of God uses the Word of God for power in our lives.
-If we don’t embrace this weapon or learn to wield it accordingly, we will have very little by which to attack the enemy.
+If we don’t embrace this weapon or learn to wield it accordingly, we will have very little by which to attack the enemy or fight back.
 Many of the items of this armour are typically used in defense, the sword is used in offense.
 When we use this sword, we can expect it to offend people.
 It shouldn’t come as a surprise when the world is repulsed by the use of God’s Word.
 We should not shirk from using it freely in countering all the attacks of the enemy.
 We can use it for defense, then we can use it to cut down the false arguments and wisdom of this world.
-2 Corinthians 10:5 “casting down arguments and every high thing that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ,”
+2 Corinthians 10:5 “casting down arguments and every high thing that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ,“

 Staying ready means being prepared for every attack.
 We can’t always anticipate where the enemy will approach from but we can know that whatever he throws at us, we will be prepared for it.